Transferring to Texas

 Pass the commission examination.

-A minimum grade of 70 is required on the written examinations.
+A minimum grade of 70 is required on the each written examination or section thereof in order to qualify for Texas certification.

 Determine whether you meet any additional certification requirements.